mykytaso/LibroPanel/README.md

 The Library API Service enables staff to manage a book collection by adding and updating available titles.
 Customers can borrow books, make payments for borrowed books, and pay overdue fees if necessary.
 The service also integrates with a Telegram bot for sending notifications.

-Technologies
+### Technologies
-Django
+- Django
-Django REST
+- Django REST Framework
-PostgreSQL
+- PostgreSQL
-Selery
+- Selery
-Redis
+- Redis
-Stripe
+- Stripe

 <br>